Education & Training Services

 Upon successful completion, enrollees will earn TVPPA Certificate of Completion and Department of Labor Certificate of Completion of Registered Apprenticeship Program if the participating utility or construction company’s program is registered with the USDOL Office of Apprenticeship and the apprentice completes both the required number of hours of on-the-job training and the related instruction.

 4 Correspondence Units / 7 Field Labs / 1 Final Exam

 Substation Maintenance Program

 Our Substation Maintenance program is a two tiered program with hands-on labs.
 The first tier consists of completing a core curriculum of two required courses.
-Much like a college curriculum, there are four specialist certificate options after completing the core: Substation Maintenance, Relay & Protection, Electric Utility Metering, Communication Infrastructure.
+Much like a college curriculum, there are three specialist certificate options after completing the core: Substation Maintenance, Relay & Protection, Electric Utility Metering.

 The core curriculum of the program covers all of the components of an electric power system from production to consumption.
 It also covers the principals of circuit calculations that include inductors and capacitors, items such as the relationships of voltages in currents across different transformer configurations, AC power calculations, and metering fundamentals.
 Students will learn the basic math skills needed to perform calculations used in the industry.